- The 2025 BT-50 adds new tech, larger logos, and styling inspired by Mazda’s passenger cars.

 Pricing and Availability

 As for when you’ll be able to get your hands on one, that will depend on the market.
-The 2025 BT-50 is expected to arrive in Australia in the first quarter of 2025, with pricing and final specifications to be revealed closer to the launch date.
+The 2025 BT-50 will be available in Thailand from late November 2024, and is expected to arrive in Australia in the first quarter of 2025.
+Pricing and final specifications will be revealed closer to the launch date.